New Google privacy policy explained and how data will be used for AI

 “Despite established protocols for the purchase and use of personal information, Defendants took a different approach: theft,” reads the lawsuit.

 It also mentioned Microsoft as a defendant.
-The company is a major investor in OpenAI, having pumped in around USD 13 billion (INR 10,71,46,000 crore approx.) into it.
+The company is a major investor in OpenAI, having pumped in around USD 13 billion into it.

 MORE: I believe Google still knows they are suspectible to lawsuits for their past actions before this policy change… and they plan to release more commercial AI product.